 Because the requirements vary widely for each program, please contact an American Financing down payment assistance expert to help you search for available programs or help determine your eligibility.

 American Financing is a nationwide mortgage lender licensed in all 50 states with access to wide range of home loan programs.
-Call (800) 910-4055 to speak with a salary-based mortgage consultant and we'll help you find the best mortgage for your needs.
+Call (800) 910-4055 to speak with a mortgage consultant and we'll help you find the best mortgage for your needs.